pcraig3/usc-jobs/README.txt

 == Changelog ==

+= 0.4.2 =
+* USC Jobs have a bad custom archive layout instead of the general one.

 = 0.4.1 =
-* USC Jobs have a bad layout instead of a horrendous one now.
+* USC Jobs have a bad layout instead of a horrendous one from before.

 = 0.4.0 =
 * USC Jobs are closer to finalized, after getting input from Chris Noble and Cassandra.